Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Experimental Evaluation

-The structure of the two spaces can be further visualized in Fig.~\ref{fig:tsne}, in which we report 2D t-SNE visualizations~\citep{van2008visualizing} of the feature space of the OpenCLIP ViT-B/32 LAION-2B backbone, before and after disentanglement and for both Stable Diffusion v1.4 and Stable Diffusion v2.1.
+The structure of the two spaces can be further visualized in Fig.~\ref{fig:tsne}, in which we report 2D t-SNE visualizations~\citep{van2008visualizing} of the feature space of the OpenCLIP ViT-B/32 LAION-2B backbone, before and after disentanglement and for both Stable Diffusion v1.4 and Stable Diffusion v2.0.
 In the original embedding space, as provided by the backbone, real and generated samples appear to be mostly overlapped, even if we do not observe a complete overlap -- which is in line with the results presented in Table~\ref{tab:centroids} and Table~\ref{tab:linprob}.
 After the disentanglement, instead, the geometry of the $T$ and $S$ spaces appears completely different: the $T$ space clearly separates real and fake data (with the exception of a few outliers), while in the $S$ space we can observe a complete overlap between real and generated samples and a tendency to group into semantic clusters.

-A closer visualization of the original feature space and of the embedding spaces produced by the two projections is reported in Fig.~\ref{fig:supp_tsne}.
-In this case, we report, on each row, the relative positioning of eight sample clusters from the validation set.
+A closer visualization of the original feature space and the embedding spaces produced by the two projections is reported in Fig.~\ref{fig:supp_tsne}.
+In this case, we report, on each row, the relative positioning of eight sample clusters from the COCOFake test set with Stable Diffusion v1.4 images.
 As it can be seen, the two proposed projections are again effective both in separating real and fake images and in promoting the clustering of images sharing similar semantics regardless of their authenticity.